Stacktical/stacktical.github.io/_posts/2021-03-25-stacktical-dsla-protocol-mainnet-deep-dive-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi.md

 ### Risk Hedging

-**In DSLA Protocol, service stakeholders can trade third-party risk with each other, by staking on the outcome of periodic events, called SLA verifications.**
+**In DSLA Protocol, service stakeholders can transfer third-party risk between peers, by staking on the outcome of periodic events, called SLA verifications.**

 A stakeholder is a user, a provider or someone willing to stake on either side of the user-provider relationship.